 Amounts contributed by the Company which are forfeited by participants as a result of the participants' separation from service prior to becoming 100% vested may be used to pay Plan expenses including legal, consulting, education materials, etc. and/or to reduce the Company's required contributions.
 Pending application of the forfeitures, the Company may direct the Trustee to hold the forfeitures in cash or under investment in a suspense account.
-There were no forfeitures applied to reduce Plan administrative expenses for the year ended December 31, 2013.
-Outstanding forfeitures not yet applied as of December 31, 2013 and 2012 were \$32,141 and \$20,625, respectively.
+There were \$47,086 of forfeitures applied to reduce Plan administrative expenses for the year ended December 31, 2014.
+There were no outstanding forfeitures not yet applied as of December 31, 2014.
+Outstanding forfeitures not yet applied as of December 31, 2013 were \$32,141.